apache/mxnet/example/distributed_training/README.md

 ![Multiple GPUs connected to multiple hosts](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/example/distributed_training/distributed_training.png)

 We will use data parallelism to distribute the training which involves splitting the training data across GPUs attached to multiple hosts.
-Since the hosts are working with different subset of the training data in parallel, the training completes lot faster.
+Since the hosts are working with different subset of the training data in parallel, the training completes a lot faster.

 In this tutorial, we will train a ResNet18 network using CIFAR-10 dataset using two hosts each having four GPUs.